xFraud: Explainable Fraud Transaction Detection: The xFraud Framework

 Think of the critical entities involved under fraud scenarios.
 A credit card might be linked to both a legitimate user and a fraudulent user at different stages.
 The latter happens in a card stolen case.
 A common shipping address such as a warehouse is sometimes used in frauds.
 This linkage tends to be stable, compared with stolen financial instruments.

-If we formulate fraud detection as a semi-supervised learning problem in an inductive setting \cite{hamilton2017inductive-sage} in a heterogeneous graph, we have the specification of the problem formulation as follows.
-In a heterogeneous transaction graph $\mathcal{G}$, $v \in \mathcal{V}$ has a type $\tau(v) \in \mathcal{A}$, where $\mathcal{A}:= \{txn, pmt, email, addr, buyer\}$, referring to \textit{transaction, payment token, email, shipping address, buyer}, respectively\footnote{For this study, we choose these attributes because they reflect typical patterns of fraudulent activities as reported by BU.
-Other types of attributes, e.g., device type are incorporated in the in-house risk detection system.}.
+If we formulate fraud detection as a semisupervised learning problem in an inductive setting \cite{hamilton2017inductive-sage} in a heterogeneous graph, we have the specification of the problem formulation as follows.
+In a heterogeneous transaction graph $\mathcal{G}$, $v \in \mathcal{V}$ has a type $\tau(v) \in \mathcal{A}$, where $\mathcal{A}:= \{txn, pmt, email, addr, buyer\}$, referring to \textit{transaction, payment token, email, shipping address, buyer}, respectively\footnote{For this study, we choose these attributes based on the homophilic tests \cite{baesens2015fraud}.
+It is shown that fraud exhibits homophilic effects \cite{min2018behavior}, and entities with strong homophilic effects are considered in this work.}.
 If a transaction has relation with another type of node in $\{$\textit{pmt, email, addr, buyer}$\}$, we put an edge between those two nodes in the heterogeneous graph.
 Each $txn$ node carries node attributes provided by a risk identification system.
+A transaction is represented as an ID in the transaction log.
+The item category in the purchase order relevant to one transaction (item-type info) is encoded in the transaction features.
 Each transaction is flagged legit or fraud.
+Figure \ref{fig:constructor} illustrates how to construct such a heterogeneous graph based on two transaction records sharing several entities.